Jang Bahadur Singh: Career in wrestling and singing

 Jang Bahadur Singh started singing songs filled with inspiring stories of Ramayana, Characters of Mahabharata, Bhishma, Karna, Kunti, Draupadi, Sita, Bharat, Ram.
 It was mid forties of 20th century, freedom struggle was rising in the country.
 He was young and patriotic.
 He started singing patriotic songs narrating courageous stories of Chandra Shekhar Azad, Bhagat Singh, Subhash Chandra Bose, Veer Abdul Hamid, Mahatma Gandhi etc. on various public gatherings and rebellion-meetings.
 Gradually, he became very popular in the Bhojpuri public.
 Then there was such a period that even if Jang Bahadur did not attend the event, the organizers used to put his picture on the poster-banner to mobilize the crowd.
 This came into notice of British Authorities.
 British officers threatened him to stop singing rebellious songs or be ready to face dire consequences.
 He pays no heed to them and started singing those songs more vocally.
-Britishers irked of his doings and imprisoned him for months.
+The British were irked of his doings and imprisoned him for months.